Huawei founder praises US tech in first word from company since Biden inauguration

 Huawei has remained largely silent about its prospects under the Biden administration, after being targeted with several rounds of sanctions under Trump, who said Huawei's equipment poses a security risk.
 The company denies the charge.

-In a parting shot on Monday, the Commerce Department told semiconductor makers it would deny or revoke licenses for companies including chipmaker Intel Corp to sell products to Huawei, people familiar with the matter told Reuters..
+In a parting shot on Monday, the Commerce Department told semiconductor makers it would deny or revoke licences for companies including chipmaker Intel Corp to sell products to Huawei, people familiar with the matter told Reuters.

-Ren's letter said that U.S. actions had left Huawei "with a great mismatch between our strategy and our abilities, and that the company will have to revaluate some product lines, and consider cutting some products and staff that are unproductive.
+Ren's letter said that US actions had left Huawei "with a great mismatch between our strategy and our abilities, and that the company will have to re-evaluate some product lines, and consider cutting some products and staff that are unproductive".

 Huawei sold Honor to a consortium of the latter's agents and dealers in November in a bid to help it regain access to chips.